 FERC's Division of Audits and Accounting initiated a nonpublic audit of FESC in February 2019.
 Among other matters, the audit is evaluating FirstEnergy's compliance with certain accounting and reporting requirements under various FERC regulations.
 On February 4, 2022, FERC filed the final audit report for the period of January 1, 2015 through September 30, 2021, which included several findings and recommendations that FirstEnergy has accepted.
 The audit report included a finding and related recommendation on FirstEnergy's methodology for allocation of certain corporate support costs to regulatory capital accounts under certain FERC regulations and reporting.
 Effective in the first quarter of 2022 and in response to the finding, FirstEnergy had implemented a new methodology for the allocation of these corporate support costs to regulatory capital accounts for its regulated distribution and transmission companies on a prospective basis.
 On December 8, 2023, FERC audit staff issued a letter advising that two unresolved audit matters, primarily related to FirstEnergy's plan to recover the reclassified operating expenses in formula transmission rates, were being referred to other offices within FERC for further review.
-Furthermore, ME is in the process of addressing the outcomes of the FERC Audit with the applicable state commissions and proceedings, which includes seeking continued rate base treatment of approximately \$30 million of certain corporate support costs allocated to distribution capital assets.
-If ME is unable to recover these distribution costs, it could result in future charges and/or adjustments and have an adverse impact on ME's financial condition.
+Furthermore, OE and Penn are in the process of addressing the outcomes of the FERC Audit with the applicable state commissions and proceedings, which includes seeking continued rate base treatment of approximately \$46 million at OE and \$7 million at Penn of certain corporate support costs allocated to distribution capital assets.
+If OE or Penn are unable to recover these or distribution costs, it could result in future charges and/or adjustments and have an adverse impact on OE's or Penn's financial condition.

-11. COMMITMENTS AND CONTINGENCIES
+12. COMMITMENTS AND CONTINGENCIES